reshmabidikar/slate/source/includes/_payment-method.md

 ## Payment Methods

 Basic operations to retrieve, list, search and delete payment methods.
 Creating a new payment method requires registering a new plugin.
-To add an existing plugin to an account see xxx

 ### Retrieve a payment method by id